Edwin Gould Foundation For Children

 • Long-term partnerships are the norm: The foundation invests in 3-5 year relationships, not one-off grants.
 Be prepared to commit to a sustained partnership if selected.

-• Focus on New York City: While the foundation has geographic reach to Boston, DC, and other areas, the current strategic focus is heavily concentrated on NYC metro area nonprofits.
+• Focus on New York City: While the foundation has geographic reach to Boston, DC, and other areas, the current strategic focus is heavily concentrated on NYC metro area non-profits.

 • Join the community: Sign up for the EGF newsletter, attend any public events they host, and engage with their thought leadership content to build familiarity with the foundation's priorities.

-• Demonstrate your "why": Given Rivera Weissblum's emphasis on mission and purpose, clearly articulate why your zip code shouldn't determine outcomes and how your organization creates pathways to economic mobility.
+• Demonstrate your "why": Given Rivera Weissblum's emphasis on mission and purpose, clearly articulate why your zip code shouldn't determine outcomes and how your organisation creates pathways to economic mobility.

 References